mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-care-for-neck-arthritis.md

 The clinical presentation may include subaxial subluxation, atlantoaxial instability, and cranial settling.
 Patients also tend to suffer from atraumatic odontoid fracture, neurologic abnormalities, and inflammatory discitis.
 If left untreated, cervical arthritis can lead to fatal complications including obstructive hydrocephalus, cardiac arrest, and stroke.

-## Clinical Features of Cervical ArthritisNeck pain is the most common clinical manifestation of cervical arthritis.
+## Clinical Features of Cervical Arthritis
+Neck pain is the most common clinical manifestation of cervical arthritis.
 The pain usually occurs in the craniocervical region of the neck.
 Patients may also experience occipital headaches and ear or mastoid pain.
 This reflects the involvement of greater auricular and greater and lesser occipital nerves as they pass proximally to the atlas and axis vertebrae.

 Cervical arthritis patients may also present with signs of neurological deficit including: